peteramckay/newsmarket-paper/spec.md

 - Allow users to log in to their favorite news sites easily.
 The need to manage relationships with users is crucial, even if the content is free.

 ((Distinguish from Civil))

+### TKTKTK

+- Transaction times should be orders of magnitude faster on this proposed system than on Civil.
+While more testing will be necessary to specify, "10x Rule"...
+It could be hundreds of times faster, due two factors.
+First, we're limiting the scope of overall functionality of the system.
+Second, we're moving a signficant chunk of the remaining functionality to the off-chain DAN, versus Civil's implementation of a "purer" blockchain solution.

+-

+### Issues

+- For some startup news organizations in particular, Civil's use of DAO structures may be valuable.
+As these organizations, by definition, need to build editorial credibility, the DAO over time may prove to be a useful feature for them.
+But for larger providers with recognized "brands" among consumers, the DAO structure will likely be just the opposite -- a needless incumberance to blockchain adoption.
+Similarly, new entrants may be interested and/or fully able to build credibility in other ways.
+Quartz, TK, and TK, for instance, have had no problem building credibility in recent years, for instance, even without taking votes of their users via the blockchain.